Brown Palace Hotel (Denver)

 The Brown Palace Hotel, now The Brown Palace Hotel and Spa, Autograph Collection, is a historic hotel in Denver, Colorado, United States.
 It is listed on the National Register of Historic Places and is the second-longest operating hotel in Denver.
 It is one of the first atrium-style hotels ever built.
 It is now operated by Highgate Hotels and Resorts, and joined Marriott's Autograph Collection Hotels in 2012.
 The hotel is located at 321 17th Street between 17th Street, Broadway and Tremont Place in downtown Denver behind the Republic Plaza.
 The main entrance door is on Tremont Place.
-The Brown Palace Hotel, now The Brown Palace Hotel and Spa, Autograph Collection is member of Historic Hotels of America (a program of the National Trust for Historic Preservation) since 2023.
+The Brown Palace Hotel, now The Brown Palace Hotel and Spa, Autograph Collection is member of Historic Hotels of America, an official program of the National Trust for Historic Preservation, since 2023.

 History

 The hotel was built in 1892 of sandstone and red granite, one year later than the Oxford Hotel.
 It was named for its original owner, Henry C. Brown, who had homesteaded the Capitol Hill area, and was designed with its distinctive triangular shape by architect Frank Edbrooke, who also designed the Oxford Hotel.
 The interior and the exterior of the building are considered to be the "finest extant example" of Edbrooke's work.

 Built with an iron and steel frame covered with cement and sandstone by the Whitehouse & Wirgler Stone Company, the building was "one of America's first fireproof structures, according to a May 21, 1892 cover story in Scientific American."
 Upon its completion it was Denver's tallest building.

 In the early 1930s Colorado muralist Allen Tupper True began discussing the possibility of creating two murals for the hotel with then owner Denver financier Charles Boettcher and after some delay the two works, Stage Coach and Airplane Travel were unveiled in the hotel's lobby in 1937.

 In 1935, as a celebration of the Repeal of Prohibition in the United States, Denver architect Alan Fisher designed "Ship Tavern"; one of four restaurants inside The Brown Palace.